- Australia Intro

 Breakfast with the Birds

 A chorus of chirps and twitters surrounded us as we climbed out of the van at the side of Cassowary House.
 Sue appeared around the corner of the house and warmly welcomed us.
 She led us up a flight of outside stairs to a raised porch where a fully set picnic table awaited.
-Birds of all sizes and colors flew to a variety of feeders and platforms that hung nearby under the limbs of a large tree that shaded the porch and patio.
-Other birds waited patiently for a turn at the seeds, suet, and slices of fruit.
+Birds of all sizes and colors flew to a variety of feeders and platforms that hung from the limbs of a large tree that shaded the porch and patio.
+More birds waited nearby for a turn at the seeds, suet, and slices of fruit.
 We paused to enjoy the amazing scene until Sue invited us to partake in the fragrant buffet set on a table in the doorway to the kitchen.

 From our seats on the elevated porch we enjoyed eye-level views of the hungry birds while we hungry humans feasted on Sue’s scrumptious homemade muffins, egg casserole, and local tropical fruit, a hearty breakfast topped off with strong coffee.